can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

         2011-01-23-no-title.md

-Let's taks drafts as an example.
+Let's take drafts as an example.
 Here is a function to retrieve a
 list:

 ```common_lisp